ProductTryOn

 • Foot detection positions shoes and sneakers on the customer's feet.

-• 3D model generation transforms flat product photos into three-dimensional assets that can be viewed from multiple angles.
+• 3D model or asset generation transforms flat product photos into renderable assets that can be viewed from multiple angles and adapted to different body proportions.

-The best implementations run entirely in the browser using WebXR and TensorFlow.js.
-That means no app download is required, and customer photos never leave their device — a significant privacy advantage.
+The best implementations run entirely in the browser using WebGL/WebGPU and on-device ML runtimes.
+That means no app download is required, and customer photos never leave their device — a significant privacy and compliance advantage.

 Which Products Support Virtual Try-On?